jawache/principles-green/src/index.md

 *   Cloud vendor or self-hosted.
 *   Programming language or framework.

-Through the synthesis of this knowledge, a Sustainable Software Engineer (SSE) can make decisions which have a **meaningful impact** on the carbon emissions of applications.
+Through the synthesis of this knowledge, a Sustainable Software Engineer (SSE) can make decisions which have a **meaningful impact** on the carbon emissions of their applications.

 ## Who should read this?